Percona Everest installation and workflow¶

 For detailed information on managing namespaces, see the Namespaces management section.

 The helm installation method provides an identical flow to the one described above, with similar configuration options.
-Refer to the helm chart documentation for a full list of available configuration options.
+Refer to the helm chart documentation for a complete list of available configuration options.

 Percona Everest server and operator workflow¶